 The Master of Public Administration degree is a thirty-six or thirty-nine hour program, that offers students both thesis and non-thesis options.
 The program emphasizes the technical, managerial and theoretical skills necessary for a career in government, military, and non-profit organizations.
-All classes are taught either at night at MSU using a traditional format or using a blended approach incorporating WebCT at both MSU and in Houston.
+The program is provided entirely online, and all classes are taught via the Internet using the WebCT platform.
 The MPA program is a member of the National Association of Schools of Public Affairs and Administration (NASPAA).
 The department e-mail address is MPA@mwsu.edu.